sroecker/AgenticAI-HandsOn/README.md

 # AgenticAI-HandsOn
-Agentic AI Hands-On Lab for Summit Connect Darmstadt 2024
+Agentic AI Hands-On Lab for the [AI xpress Techtalk](https://aixpress.io/events/ai-xpress-net-agentic-ai-einfuehrung-und-praxis/).

+For the older version from Summit Connect Darmstadt 2024 see [here](https://github.com/sroecker/AgenticAI-HandsOn/tree/Darmstadt_2024_v2).

-This Agentic AI Hands-On Lab offers a practical introduction to building autonomous AI agents using the [Phidata](https://www.phidata.com/) framework and [Ollama](https://ollama.com/).
-Phidata simplifies the creation, deployment, and monitoring of AI agents by integrating memory, knowledge, and tools into large language models (LLMs).
+This Agentic AI Hands-On Lab offers a practical introduction to building autonomous AI agents using the [Agno](https://www.agno.com/) framework and [Ollama](https://ollama.com/).
+Agno simplifies the creation, deployment, and monitoring of AI agents by integrating memory, knowledge, and tools into large language models (LLMs).
 Ollama complements this by allowing everyone to run LLMs locally, ensuring data privacy and reducing latency.
 Together, they provide a robust environment for quickly developing and experimenting with Agentic AI applications using local models.

 ## Aim of this hands-on lab
 You'll learn the basic concepts and capabilties of using local models for agentic AI.